 The fear of side effects and harm associated with IPTp-SP is a commonly reported barrier in malaria-endemic regions.
 A scooping review in sub-Saharan Africa (15) indicate that many pregnant women experience dizziness, nausea, and weakness after taking IPTp-SP, which leads to reluctance in subsequent use.
 This is consistent with our findings, where participants shared concerns about the physical discomfort experienced after taking the medication.
 Additionally, similar to our study, research in other Africa countries found that women refused IPTp-SP due to prior negative experiences or anecdotes from friends and family (10,24).
-Whereas some people experiences these mild effects, not everyone experience these effects.
+Whereas some people experience these mild effects, not everyone experience these effects.
 Also, at the time of taking the drugs, the pregnant women are often informed how they take and what they should do when they see certain side effects including going to a doctor in severe cases.

 Distrust in the healthcare system has also been widely documented as a barrier to IPTp-SP adherence.
 Studies have found that poor communication between healthcare workers and patients resulted in misconceptions about the safety and efficacy of the drug(25).
 In our study, participants who felt that nurses did not properly explain the importance of IPTp-SP were more likely to avoid taking the medication, reflecting broader systemic issues with health

 communication.
 However, there is some inconsistency with previous literature regarding the role of education in increasing IPTp-SP uptake(25,26).
 Previous studies suggest that formal education can increase adherence(26).
 In contrast, our findings reveal that even some educated women were hesitant due to misinformation and negative peer influence.
 This suggests that education alone may not be sufficient to increase IPTp-SP compliance and highlights the need for tailored health communication strategies beyond formal education.
 These findings suggest the need for healthcare systems to focus on improving patient-provider communication.
 Healthcare workers should be trained to better explain the benefits of IPTp-SP and address any concerns patients may have.
 Additionally, community-based interventions, utilizing trusted local figures such as midwives and community health workers, could improve trust in IPTp-SP and increase adherence.

 The role of family and community influence in IPTp-SP uptake has been extensively documented.
 Several studies report that husbands and mothers-in-law often make decisions on maternal health, sometimes discouraging the use of IPTp-SP(10,27).
-In our study, many women avoided IPTp-SP due to spousal objections, which is consistent with the findings from previous literature.
+In our study, many women avoided IPTp-SP due to spousal objections, which is consistent with the findings from previous literature (?).
 In patriarchal societies, husbands’ approval is often critical for medication adherence.
-Similarly, the preference for traditional medicine aligns with previous research(8,9), where herbal remedies were preferred over biomedical interventions.
+Similarly, the preference for traditional medicine aligns with previous researches (8,9), where herbal remedies were preferred over biomedical interventions.
 Participants in our study indicated that they believed herbal remedies were safer and more familiar than pharmaceutical drugs, reflecting the deep-rooted reliance on traditional medicine in many rural African communities.
-However, there is some inconsistency with previous literature regarding peer influence.
-Previous study suggest that peer discussions can encourage IPTp-SP use(28).
+However, there is some inconsistencies with previous literature regarding peer influence(reference).
+Previous study suggested that peer discussions can encourage IPTp-SP use(28).
 In our study, peer discussions mostly spread fear and skepticism, which deviates from the broader pattern of peer influence seen in other studies.
 This may be due to local variations in social networks, where negative experiences tend to circulate faster than positive ones.

 To address these cultural influences, health promotion strategies need to engage husbands, mothers-in-law, and community elders in malaria prevention education.
 Additionally, integrating traditional medicine practitioners into health education programs may help bridge the gap between modern and traditional healthcare approaches, making IPTp-SP more acceptable.